Al-Muqtadir: Policies and events

 The execution of Mansur al-Hallaj at the behest of al-Muqtadir on 26 March 922, as represented in a 17th-century Mughal Indian painting.

 The stand that had been made during the last four reigns to stay the decline of the Abbasid power at last came to an end.
 From al-Muqtadir's reign on, the Abbasids would decline.
 Yet, at the same time, many names that would become famous in the world of literature and science lived during this and the following reigns.
 Among the best known are: Ishaq ibn Hunayn (d.
 911) (son of Hunayn ibn Ishaq), a physician and translator of Greek philosophical works into Arabic; ibn Fadlan, explorer; al Battani (d.
 923), astronomer; al-Tabari (d.
 923), historian and theologian; al-Razi (d.
 930), a philosopher who made fundamental and lasting contributions to the fields of medicine and chemistry; al-Farabi (d.
 950), chemist and philosopher; Abu Nasr Mansur (d.
 1036), mathematician; Alhazen (d.
 1040), mathematician; al-Biruni (d.
 1048), mathematician, astronomer, physicist; Omar Khayyám (d.
-1123), poet, mathematician, and astronomer; and Mansur al-Hallaj, a mystic, writer and teacher of Sufism most famous for his self-proclaimed attainment of unity with God (which was misunderstood and disputed as divinity), his poetry, and for his execution for heresy by al-Muqtadir.
+1123), poet, mathematician, and astronomer; and Mansur al-Hallaj, a mystic, writer and teacher of Sufism most famous for his self-proclaimed attainment of unity with God (which was misunderstood and disputed as divinity), his poetry, and for his execution for heresy by al-Muqtadir, on 23 Dhu 'l-Qa'da (March 25th).

 By the time of al-Muqtadir's reign, there had been war for some years between the Muslims and the Greeks in Asia, with heavy losses for the most part on the side of the Muslims, many of whom were taken prisoner.
 The Byzantine frontier, however, began to be threatened by Bulgarian hordes.
 So the Byzantine Empress Zoe Karbonopsina sent two ambassadors to Baghdad with the view of securing an armistice and arranging for the ransom of the Muslim prisoners.
 The embassy was graciously received and peace restored.
 A sum of 120,000 golden pieces was paid for the freedom of the captives.
 All this only added to the disorder of the city.
 The people, angry at the success of the "Infidels" in Asia Minor and at similar losses in Persia, complained that the Caliph cared for none of these things and, instead of seeking to restore the prestige of Islam, passed his days and nights with slave-girls and musicians.
 Uttering such reproaches, they threw stones at the Imam, as in the Friday service he named the Caliph in the public prayers.